 - In Harm's Way: His love of adventure easily gets him into situations where he absolutely requires the player's help to at best progress and at worst survive.

-- Lord Error-Prone: He's a very well-meaning and jovial man, and his love for adventure can be downright adorable, but his biggest flaw is that despite his eagerness to go on grand quests across Lordran, he lacks the preparation, the insight, and to be perfectly blunt, the skill to progress with his own wits.
+- Lord Error-Prone: He's a very well-meaning and jovial man, his love for adventure can be downright adorable, and he is in fact a mighty fighter in his own right, but his biggest flaw is that despite his eagerness to go on grand quests across Lordran, he lacks the preparation, the insight, and to be perfectly blunt, the skill to progress with his own wits.

 - Mighty Glacier: Strong enough to two-shot a Chaos Eater with his Zweihander, but the weight of his equipment encumbers him considerably (he even jokingly laments he's too plump to run fast).
 In fact, all of the troubles you help him with result from him being outnumbered by faster foes or unable to clear a hazardous area in time.